 Naturally, the focus of the competition is on the top-ranked sites.
 But many companies enter even though they know they’re unlikely to end up an award winner.

 The reason: Everyone who enters gets back a confidential, detailed profile of how their site scored in 22 separate performance categories.
-And the report also shows how these 22 scores compare against averages for companies their size and for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.
+And the report also shows how these 22 scores compare against averages for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.

 And the scores you get back aren’t just one person’s anecdotal opinion.
-Every site gets reviewed by at least five independent analysts, using a scoring system that’s been fine-tuned over the past twenty-three years.
+Every site gets reviewed by at least five independent analysts, using a scoring system that’s been fine-tuned over the past twenty-five years.
 If there’s an industry-wide yardstick for excellent Web support, this is it, hands down.

 The report you get will show how your site compares against your peers in a wide range of areas– usability, design, navigation, knowledgebase and search implementation, interactive features (forums, e-mail, chat, etc.), the quality of customer experience, technology, use of metrics, and much more.
 You’ll see where your site is delivering state-of-the-art self-service, and where you need to catch up to the competition.